It’s a great time to shop for a juicer.

 Sure there are some negative reviews but which product does not have any negative reviews.

 Even big brands like Omega have had their fair share of bad reviews.

-But what’s important to a product like this is the warranty.
-And you’ll get up to 2 years that’s extendable to an additional 4 years if you get the extended warranty at Amazon.
+But what’s essential to a product like this is the warranty.
+And you’ll get up to 2 years that’s extendable to an additional four years if you get the extended warranty at Amazon.

 Add to that the 30-day money back guarantee, and you’ll have enough time to try this juicer out and see if it’ll fit your needs.

 If you’re not happy with it send it back no questions asked for a refund.